ContextLab/hypertools/python/readme.md

 <i>marker</i> (list): a list of marker types

+<i>ndims</i> (int): an int representing the number of dims to plot in.
+Must be 1,2, or 3.
+NOTE: Currently only works with static plots.

 See matplotlib API for more styling options

 <i>labels</i> (list): A list of labels for each point.
 Must be dimensionality of data (X).
 If no label is wanted for a particular point, input `None`